No Hot Water, No Notice, No Respect

-For nearly half a year now we have all been mistreated and left without basic living conditions.
+For nearly a full year now we have all been mistreated and left without basic living conditions.

 Fun fact: Anything they send you via email is fair game to post publicly (just be sure to redact any personal info).